rafaelgotts/gitlabApproved/README.md

 # gitlabApproved
-Chrome extension to show how many approved a MR has
+Chrome extension to show how many approves an MR has